BorisNaydenov/CarSales-in-PowerBi/README.md

 _From a management point of view:_
 It is important to have a quick overview of the results.
 This report gives a clear overview of sales by customer, country, car brands and costs.
+It focuses on sales trends, weak spots as well as A-spots.

-You need to have a properly balanced balanced scorecard.(I am working on newer dashboards that will actually focus more on that)
+To make the right decisions, a properly balanced balanced scorecard is needed.
+(I am working on dashboards that will focus more on that)

-_From a data analyst's point of view:_  Insights or recommendations can be highlighted further.

-**Communication is key.**
+_From a data analyst's point of view:_    **Communication is key.**

-Data teams do not make goals or strategies alone.
-And it is often up to management to make decisions.
+Insights or recommendations should be highlighted and target audience should be always in mind.

 Data teams should ensure data integrity and follow principles of data ethics.
-Data is a key to ensuring enhanced decision-making.
+Data is a key for enhanced decision-making.

 A manager should wear their white data-hat responsibly and ensure wearing all other hats too.
 See what I am talking about and go through these decision frameworks yourself: